Ryun1/CIPs/cip-constitution-tech/README.md

 - wanted to keep a bare minimum spec, no images or videos
 - also dont want people to be able to attack consumers by attacks utilizing the HTML

+## Open Questions
+- [ ] How can we support multi-languages?
+- [ ] Should we specify any standardization for the proposal policy?
+- [ ] How can we add page breaks?
+- [ ] Do we want a mechanism for specifying authors? (similar to CIP-100)

 ## Path to Active

 ### Acceptance Criteria